Consult An Expert: +256 775 031 318 | +256 770 644 820

 After lunch, head to the Nile for a boat cruise where you will be able to spot crocodiles and hippos, among others.
 As well as birds like the African darter, goliath heron, white-faced whistling duck, and African fish eagle, among others.

-Have your breakfast from the hotel and embark on a journey back to Entebbe, with a stopover at the Ziwa Rhino Sanctuary for Rhino Tracking on foot.
+Have your breakfast at the hotel and embark on a journey back to Entebbe, with a stopover at the Ziwa Rhino Sanctuary for Rhino Tracking on foot.
 This is one of Uganda’s big five wildlife mammals.
-Ziwa Rhino Sanctuary is a private, non-profit, animal sanctuary in Uganda.
+Ziwa Rhino Sanctuary is a private, non-profit animal sanctuary in Uganda.
 It proudly harbors Uganda`s endangered Rhinos.

 On arrival.
 You will be briefed and thereafter begin a rewarding on-foot Rhino tracking experience as you continue to conclude your 11 Day safari Uganda-Rwanda safari.